 As revealed by the DNA samples of Indian populations, Persians (R1a1) never lived in India, and Hindu (F) never lived in Persia.
 How did the Persian culture permeate the Indian literature?
 We seek a logical explanation.

-The so-called Hindu sacred texts, Vedas, Agamas, Puranas, Epics, and Dharamashastras were the Persian (R1a1) culture, not Hindu (F) culture.
-They were financed by the Greeks (R1b) and invented by the Persians (R1a1), to deliberately and totally destroy the Hindu (F) cultures.
+The so-called Hindu sacred texts Vedas, Puranas, Ramayana, and Mahabharata were the Persian (R1a1) culture, not Hindu (F) culture.